deepeshovercoder/careers-page-builder/README.md

 - Search by title + filters for location and job type
 - Fully responsive — looks good on mobile

+## Sample Data

+I used the provided sample job data from the Google Sheet.

+The file `jobs.csv` is included in the repo.

+In production/demo, I imported it into Supabase:
+- Temporarily dropped NOT NULL on company_id
+- Imported CSV via Table Editor
+- Updated all rows to my company ID
+- Restored NOT NULL

+This gives real listings like "Full Stack Engineer" in Berlin with salary ranges, remote tags, etc.

 ## Things I'd Improve Next

 - Let recruiters add/edit jobs directly in the app instead of manual import